zakaria-shahen/first-kubernetes/README.md

 Make sure to install next dependencies

 - Java 21
-  - SET `JAVA_HOME` to java 21
+  - Set `JAVA_HOME` environment variable to java 21
 - Docker Desktop
-  - Currently, the project running the OracleDB, and redis as containers outside k8s cluster, to simulate the real use case or production environment.
+  - Currently, the project running the OracleDB, and redis as containers outside k8s cluster, to simulate the real  world scenario or production environment.
-- minikube (k8s)
+- Minikube (k8s)
-- git
+- Git

 You can use next commands in Windows 11 or 10 to install dependencies